uweschmitt/emzed/website/tour.rst

 The framework provides two methods for comparing two datasets by analysis of variance: classical *one way ANOVA* and non parametric *Kruskal Wallis* analysis.

-These methods work on tables (is anybody surprised ?) like this
+These methods work on tables like this